L9Sneaky/Classification/README.md

-# Classification on FIFA Adult Salary Prediction
+# Classification on Adult Salary Prediction

 The goal of this project was to use classification to predict the salary bracket of adults(>$50k or <$50k).
 We worked with the data from <https://www.census.gov/> , leveraging feature Selection, feature engineering, dummy variables, SMOTE.
 Then, we built  Logistic Regression, K-Nearest Neighbors, Decision Tree and Random Forest models.
 We concluded by comparing between the accuracy of each model.